 Luke was stunned.
 A cold shiver ran the length of his spine.
 The hairs on his arms lifted among the mass of goose bumps.
 He struggled to comprehend it.
 The old man staring back at him from the photograph was unmistakably the same old man he met at Barnaby’s that night.

-How could that possibly be?
+But how could that possibly be?
 Everything was identical, right down to the hat, coat and walking stick.
-He moved closer to the photo to read the inscription written on the brass plaque underneath.
+He read the inscription written on the brass plaque underneath.